UPDATED 8/10/21

 a plate of sushi

-We are sushi fanatics -- now more than ever since sushi rolls make for the perfect takeout meal.
+We are sushi fanatics.
 And while Nashville gets lots of attention as a foodie town, our favorite sushi restaurant in the state is actually located in Clarksville.
-You’ll find Kohana in a nondescript shopping plaza, but don’t let the modest exterior fool you -- their sushi rolls are absolutely scrumptious.
+You’ll find Kohana next to a nondescript shopping plaza, but don’t let the modest exterior fool you -- their sushi rolls are absolutely scrumptious.
 Pick up a few to go and head to Clarksville’s riverfront for a romantic outdoor lunch or dinner.

 Photo by Lindsay Ferrier